andrinmeier/soegglifrii/README.md

 # Sögglifrii

 This is the official repository of the [soegglifrii.ch](https://soegglifrii.ch) website.
-It is currently hosted as a static website on Hoststar (dev is on netlify).
+It is currently hosted as a static website on Hoststar.
+The DEV/TEST environment is available on [Netlify](https://prismatic-paletas-243509.netlify.app).